-Music is a practical and theoretical course which helps students to make sense of their theory, composition, performance, and listening and appraising skills through broad areas of study.
-It explores how and why composers composed music the way they did, how it can be interpreted, performed, and how music can influence others.
-This course is best suited to students who can sing or play an instrument to a graded level.
+Music is both a practical and academic course which helps students to apply their theory, composition, performance, listening and appraising skills through the areas of study.
+It explores how and why composers wrote music the way they did, how it can be interpreted, performed, and how music can influence others.
+This course is best suited to students who show enjoyment in performing vocally or on an instrument.
+You do not need to have taken instrumental lessons, but it is great if you have.